Argentina sees 'window of opportunity' to issue debt

 The holdout hedge funds offered last month to restart talks aimed at clearing the country's non-paying sovereign bonds.
 Argentina said it was considering the offer but has so far made no public moves to return to talks.

-(Additional reporting by Hugh Bronstein in Buenos Aires and Daniel Bases in New York; Writing by Richard Lough and Sarah Marsh; Editing by Chris Reese, Grant McCool and Cynthia Osterman)
+(Additional reporting by Hugh Bronstein in Buenos Aires and Daniel Bases in New York; Writing by Richard Lough and Sarah Marsh; Editing by Chris Reese, Grant McCool, Cynthia Osterman and Lisa Shumaker)